Group calls for healing and repentance, offers resources for study and action

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

 Tags: #churchtoo, #MeToo, acwc, Advocacy Committee for Women’s Concerns, assault, equality, gender, gender equality, pcusa, presbyterian, presbyterian women, pw, sexual violence, Women

-Ministries: All Women in the Church, Advocacy Committee for Women’s Concerns, Presbyterian Women, Racial Ethnic & Women’s Ministries, Women’s Leadership Development and Young Women’s Ministries, Racial, Gender and Intercultural Justice Ministries
+Ministries: All Women in the Church, Advocacy Committee for Women and Gender Justice, Presbyterian Women, Racial Equity & Women’s Intercultural Ministries, Women’s Leadership Development and Young Women’s Ministries, Gender, Racial and Intercultural Justice